VaishakhVarier/PlacementChatbot/README.md

 # PlacementChatbot
 Week 3 Task of GET Analyticx Internship
 This project is a Python-based chatbot designed to assist students preparing for campus placements.
 It offers concise and relevant guidance on resumes, interviews, companies, and preparation strategies.
+(Secret Scanning Didnt Allow API Key to be pasted.
+The bot is working fine from my side.
+Please paste an API key to test.)

 The chatbot combines:

 Keyword-based logic for instant, offline responses